Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Clone Replace"				"1"

+			// The number of clones to split the Mutant Tank's health into after taking damage.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// Minimum: 1
+			// Maximum: 4
+			"Clone Split"				"0"

 			// The Mutant Tank swaps places with one of its clones every time this many seconds passes.
 			// Note: This setting can be overridden for specific players.
 			// --